Last Updated 21/03/2023

 7. While it is important to encourage independence in matters of self-care, babies should not be expected to change their own nappies.

 8. If you decide to do a water play structured activity while the inspector is watching, it is considered good practice to buy a dedicated water table

 9. This is not considered to be an acceptable ‘late collection procedure’.
 Even if the parents are really, really late you must not dump their child on the street outside of your house.

 Childminding Best Practice Newsletter

-Sign up for the free Kids To Go Newsletter for Childminders and we will send you best practice ideas, childminding news, EYFS tips, outstanding ideas, stories from other childminders, arts and crafts project templates, new products, and links.
+Sign up for the free Kids To Go Newsletter for Childminders and I will send you best practice ideas, childminding news, EYFS tips, outstanding ideas, stories from other childminders, arts and crafts project templates, new products, and links.